messiest/timer/README.md

 # timer
-A simple timer decoration for functions.
+A simple timer that can be used to track runtime.
+The purpose of this is to provide a simple, and standard, way of tracking runtime.
+This is very useful when testing implementations, and helpful when tracking the progress of longer-running programs.

+#### Notes:
-We have structured this repository as if it were a project, with the `timer` function being found in the `utils` directory.
+> We have structured this repository as if it were a project, with the `timer` object being defined in the [`utils`](utils/) directory, and the main program being executed in [`TEST.py`](test.py).
+> If you would like to simply see the code itself, a gist is available [here](https://gist.github.com/messiest/c6c86d60dd5544783d5eb2be448cfb8a).
+> Alternatively, you can find the code within this repository [here](utils/timing.py).

 ## Usage